gaucho-labs/leptos-hotkeys/README.md

 > [!NOTE]
 >
 > This library is ready for use.
-But Bob and I will continue to release updates. <br>
 > If you're curious read the [CHANGELOG](#changelog).